sandialabs/slycat/docs/source/GET-methods/GET-Project-Data-In-Model.rst

 .. http:get:: /api/projects/data/model/(mid)

-  Returns a list of the project data "did" in a model as a list.
+  Returns a list of the project data IDs (did) in a model.

   :status 200: